Stories About Spain

 The sun was shining and the air was warm – not always so in the month of November in this coastal city.
 Astonishingly I found myself still hungry, so we walked through beautiful stone archways and entered one of the hundreds of pintxos bars in the area.
 We ordered glasses of Txakoli, a fresh white wine made just miles from the city, and snacked on grilled anchovies in a vinegar sauce, steamed clams with garlic and bites of sautéed bacalao.
 We received word that our errant luggage had arrived, so we made plans to meet Jamie and his wonderful wife Biki in a few hours for a proper pintxos bar crawl.

 We reunited that evening.
 Jamie grew up in Idaho, home to a large Basque population, and ended up falling in love with a Basque woman, his wife Biki.
 Decades later, they live in Zarautz, just down the coast from San Sebastian.
-Jamie has been a part of La Tienda for over a decade, and it is always a pleasure to visit him in his adopted home.
+Jamie has been a part of La Tienda for over ten years, and it is always a pleasure to visit him in his adopted home.
 And we are in luck – Biki gives tours of pintxos bars as a part time job!

 We begin at Gandarias, a traditional old town bar with stone walls and pillars.
 While the old town attracts a lot of foreigners, and we were clearly in that category, the bartender greeted us warmly.
 Soon we were feasting on Cocochas de Bacalao al Pil Pil (salt cod cheeks in a creamy parsley sauce), Alcachofas (whole roasted artichokes) and finally a plate of grilled fresh Anchoas (anchovies with garlic and parsley).
 These amazing dishes left us craving more, and we walked on to Cuchara de San Telmo.